Laurel Thatcher Ulrich

 I learned early on that being the polite little Southern girl my grandparents would have preferred I be, never really got me anywhere.
 Fortunately or unfortunately, depending on how you look at it, I was observant enough to realize nobody paid much mind to the quiet girls.
 So the older I got, the louder I got.
 And for a while, I had no brakes and no filter.

 Years as a criminal prosecutor brought its own interesting element to the equation, it made me not care about much.
-For years I walked around in a weird sort of haze where my empathy had been impacted, my cynicism had grown, and my patience had completely disappeared.
-Throw a few ridiculously bad bosses and you have the perfect recipe for a general sense of apathy.
+For a long time, I walked around in a weird sort of haze where my empathy had been impacted, my cynicism had grown, and my patience had completely disappeared.
+Throw in a few ridiculously bad bosses and you have the perfect recipe for a general sense of apathy.
 Not giving a flip at its finest.

-Now, if that’s a consensual thing you’re into, that’s your own business, but under that set of circumstances, it was…what?
+Now, if it’s a consensual thing you’re into, that’s your own business, but under that set of circumstances, it was…what?

 Shocking?
 Not really for the time.